Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/spells/moths-supper-da.md

 -
 - **Duration**: 1 hour

 You sigh, and your breath transforms into delicate, black-winged butterflies and huge death's-head hawkmoths.
-They flutter about you briefly, and then range forth in search of sustenance— fresh-spilled blood, by preference, but rotting corpses, flowering plants, or even left-behind food will do in a pinch.
+They flutter about you briefly, and then range forth in search of sustenance—fresh-spilled blood, by preference, but rotting corpses, flowering plants, or even left-behind food will do in a pinch.
 They then return, perching on your hair or shoulders and whispering their secrets into your ears.
 This has three effects.

 - You heal `2d4` Hit Points every 10 minutes.
 - The first time during the duration when someone successfully Treats your Wounds, you regain an additional `4d4` Hit Points.